-Great Lakes Christian College places a high priority upon the study of the Bible and related subjects that will prepare students to be servant-leaders in the church and world.
-All academic programs are designed to accomplish this end.
+Great Lakes Christian College places a high priority upon the study of the Bible and related subjects which will prepare students to be servant-leaders in the church and world.
+All academic programs are designed to accomplish that end.

-The BACHELOR of SCIENCE degree requires completion of the General Education Requirements, the Bible/Theology Major, one additional major or minor and General Electives.
+Attaining the BACHELOR of SCIENCE degree requires completion of the General Education Requirements, the Bible/Theology Major, one additional major or minor and General Electives.
 It is designed to be completed in four years.